 You might have realized it that we haven’t posted lately so frequently as we used to before.

 Well, it’s due to the simple fact, that we have been for nearly one month on a road trip along the East coast of the USA.
-We have been busy with discovering the New York attractions till the most Southern point of Key West.
+We have been busy with discovering during our Lower Manhattan Sightseeing till the most Southern point of Key West.

 Last year we discovered the West coast incl.
 Hawaii and this year the time was finally right for the other side of the US.

 Surely, you can fly comfortable in about 2 hours or so from NYC down to Miami, but our goal was to discover again the country and the people on our most favourite way of travelling… on a road trip.

 - Flight from Zurich to New York – Stay for 3 days

 - Charleston: 1 day

 - back to Miami, flight to NYC and finally back to Zurich

 Quite ambitious plan, since there is not only so much to discover in all of these stations, but also along the way.